Connectivity in B.C.

 View an interactive map to discover connectivity availability in B.C.

-Funding is available for connectivity projects such as the Connecting British Columbia program.
+Funding is available for connectivity projects through the Connecting British Columbia program.

 Connected Communities is a new initiative for the Ministry of Citizens’ Services to support the digital readiness of local governments, First Nations and rural communities.